 Photo Source: Shutterstock

 When we look at highly successful people, all we see is the image they present to us.
 They appear composed, confident, and have the traditional signs of success – prominent job, high salary.
 Their lives seem to be under control.
 It looks as if they’ve always been successful.
 But that’s only the surface.
 We don’t see the struggles, the personal sacrifice, possibly lost relationships, periods of self-doubt and professional setbacks.
 I can’t think of anyone I’ve met who hasn’t encountered a “falling rock” on their path to success.
-We don’t learn from the easy things.
-We learn from difficult situations, jobs that are really hard and (dare I say it) –
+We don’t learn from the easy things, but rather from difficult situations, jobs that are really hard and (dare I say it) –

 We learn from our failures.